 4. Never Underestimate the Value of Security Plugins

 Ransomware Attacks are considered as the most malicious attacks in 2019 cybercrimes.
 In 2019, new e-commerce is being targeted by ransomware attacks in every 14 seconds.
 When you think of website security then you cannot ignore security plug-ins as there are many plug-ins out there.
-Sucuri security plug-in, iThemes Security, Wordfence Security, Jetpack plug-in, etc. are some famous security plug-ins that protect websites from such attacks.
+Sucuri security plug-ins, iThemes Security, Wordfence Security, Jetpack plug-in, etc. are some famous security plug-ins that protect websites from such attacks.
 Ensure to install those.

 5. Use Complex Usernames and Passwords

 Whether it is a corporate employee or a web user, both usually choose default usernames and simple passwords that are easy to remember.
-Here they do mistake and are being targeted by cyber crooks.
+Here they do mistakes and are being targeted by cyber crooks.
 Cybercriminals crack the simple password on a blink of an eye and that's why several accounts are being hacked every second.
 Thus, make sure to use complex usernames and passwords for all your accounts.
-The password should be at least 8-16 characters with lower and upper case of alphabets including numerical.
+The password should be at least 8-16 characters with a lower and upper case of alphabets including numerical.